 Yellow fever is an acute viral disease transmitted by infected mosquitoes.
 Infection with the yellow fever virus causes varying degrees of disease, from mild symptoms to severe illness with bleeding and jaundice.
 About 15% of people infected with yellow fever progress to a severe form of the illness, and half of those will die, as there is no cure for yellow fever.

-The areas in Brazil where yellow fever vaccine has previously been recommended are provided on the Centers for Disease Control and Prevention website.
+Further information on the areas in Brazil where yellow fever vaccine is now and has previously been recommended are provided on the Centers for Disease Control and Prevention website.

-Advice to travellers planning to visit areas at risk of yellow fever transmission in Brazil includes:
+Travellers planning to visit areas at risk of yellow fever transmission in Brazil should consider:

-- Vaccination against yellow fever at least 10 days prior to the travel;
+- Vaccination against yellow fever at least 10 days prior to travel;

-- Awareness of symptoms and signs of yellow fever
+- Be aware of symptoms and signs of yellow fever

-The Brazilian Government and the World Health Organisation are watching this situation carefully and will update areas at risk and recommendations as more information becomes available.
+The Brazilian Government and the World Health Organisation are watching this situation carefully and will update areas of risk and recommendations as more information becomes available.

 More information regarding yellow fever is available on the Ministry of Health’s website.

 - See the Ecuador travel advisory

 - See the Venezuela travel advisory

 - Novel coronavirus, China (2019-nCoV)Reviewed: 24 January 2020, 12:04 NZDT